I looooove this video game. I’m not what you can call a gamer girl but I have a few games that I enjoyed until the last second.

-In a big bowl mix the yolks, the cornstarch, the vanilla extract, the cinnamon and ½ cup of brown sugar.
+In a big bowl mix the yolks, the cornstarch, the vanilla extract, the cinnamon, the nutmeg and ½ cup of brown sugar.

 Melt the butter and cook over medium heat constantly stirring until the butter browns.
 This will take you less than a minute, so be careful and remove the butter from the stove as soon as it turns brown.
 Reserve for later.

 I another bowl mix the milk and the heavy cream.
 Set aside.

 In a saucepan pour the water and the rest of the sugar.
 Cook over medium heat until a caramel starts to form.
 If you have a candy thermometer heat up to 240ºF then take the heat to low and add slowly the brown butter.
 Then add slowly the milk with the heavy cream.